PrincetonUniversity/lucid/tutorials/readme.md

-The examples in this directory introduce most features of Lucid.
+These examples introduce most features of Lucid.
 Each example includes a readme.md, an annotated .dpt source file and a .json input trace for the interpreter.
 To run an example in the interpreter, you should be able to just run make in its project directory (Assuming you are in a local copy of the Lucid repo and have compiled it).

 ### Basic language and interpreter features